codepath/android_guides/Settings-with-PreferenceFragment.md

 ## Overview

 In Android apps, there are often settings pages that contain different options the user can tweak.
-The [PreferenceFragment](http://developer.android.com/reference/android/preference/PreferenceFragment.html) contains a hierarchy of preference objects displayed on screen in a list.
+The [`PreferenceFragment`](http://developer.android.com/reference/android/preference/PreferenceFragment.html) contains a hierarchy of preference objects displayed on screen in a list.
 These preferences will automatically save to SharedPreferences as the user interacts with them.

+`PreferenceFragment` requires a minimum API level of 11.
+To support older versions, there is the [`PreferenceActivity`](http://developer.android.com/reference/android/preference/PreferenceActivity.html).
+However, after API level 11, many methods associated with the `PreferenceActivity` became _deprecated_.
+The suggested way of handling settings is through the `PreferenceFragment`.

 ### Defining the XML
 First, define the preference object hierarchy by creating a new xml file in `res/xml`: